kovidgoyal/kitty/docs/mapping.rst

     kitty kitten show-key

 Press the keys you want to debug and the kitten will print out the bytes it receives.
-Note that this uses the legacy terminal keyboard protocol that doesnt support all keys and key events.
+Note that this uses the legacy terminal keyboard protocol that does not support all keys and key events.
 To debug the :doc:`full kitty keyboard protocol that <keyboard-protocol>` that is nowadays being adopted by more and more programs, use::